 Abortion Access in North Carolina

-People have accessed abortion since people started getting pregnant, and abortion is a common and normal part of reproductive health care.
+People have accessed abortion since people have been getting pregnant.
+Abortion is a common and normal part of reproductive health care.
 People who access abortion are our family members, friends, neighbors, colleagues, co-workers, and ourselves.
-In fact, nearly one in four people in the U.S. who can get pregnant will have an abortion by age 45.
+In fact, nearly one in four women in the U.S. will have an abortion by age 45.

 Anti-abortion lawmakers in North Carolina and across the country continue imposing abortion restrictions that target patients, abortion clinics, providers, and insurance coverage, all in an effort to make abortion as inaccessible as possible and eventually outlaw abortion.